Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 4. Click Configure.

-5. For CERTIFICATE NAME, enter the name of the certificate you’re adding.
-This will be the Common Name (Issued To name).
+5. In the Certificate Name field, enter the name of the certificate being added.
+This will be the Common Name (Issued To).

 7. Click Upload Certificate.